History of Oman in Timeline

 1970: Deposition of Sultan Said bin Taimur

-In 1970, Sultan Said bin Taimur was deposed in a bloodless coup by his son Qaboos bin Said, who then expanded the armed forces and introduced reforms.
+In 1970, Sultan Said bin Taimur was deposed in a bloodless coup by his son Qaboos bin Said, with British support.

 Since 1970, Oman has pursued a moderate foreign policy and expanded its diplomatic relations.